White dwarf star abruptly switches on and off

-Category: Space Hits: 0Artist’s concept of a white dwarf and a companion.
+Category: Space Hits: 6Artist’s concept of a white dwarf and a companion.
 Image via Helena Uthas/ Durham University.

 Astronomers in the U.K. said this week that, for the first time, they saw a white dwarf star abruptly switch on and off.
 The star is TW Pictoris – 1,400 light-years from Earth – already known as a variable star.
 But its previous brightness changes were seen to happen over days or months.
 This time, astronomers saw the star suddenly dim and brighten again over the course of just 30 minutes.
 What happened to cause such a rapid shift?